xari/xari-dev/content/blog/loops_vs_functions/index.md

 As I worked my way through the material, I often read that loops were more performant than array methods.
 As a functional enthusiast this peaked my curiosity, so I decided to write a benchmarking suite to test that claim.

-This post examines the results of my benchmarking suite, and offers my own thoughts on why I tend to forgoe loops in lieu of function composition.
+This post examines the results of my benchmarking suite, and offers my own thoughts on why I prefer to forgo loops in lieu of function composition.
-You can find the benchmarking suite [here on GitHub](https://github.com/xari/perf-eval/blob/main/solutions.test.js).

 <div class="call-out-indigo">